Gman-Superfly/Neuro_Symbolic_Homeostat/The_Neuro_Symbolic_Homeostat_Paper_V1.md

 ### Abstract

 We present a neuro-symbolic coordination framework that represents selected logical constraints as energy terms and computes constraint-conditioned order-parameter states by relaxation.
 The main mechanism is a composable curvature contract: modules report local stiffness, couplings report curvature bounds, and the coordinator composes those reports into precision-aware updates, geometry-matched step caps, and noise scaling.
-For the executed diagonal-preconditioned update, the guard bounds \(P^{-1/2}HP^{-1/2}\) using the exact positive diagonal \(P\) that divides the gradient.
-This gives a \(P\)-norm contraction theorem for box-projected relaxation on quadratic objectives with an SPD Hessian.
+For the executed diagonal-preconditioned update, the guard bounds $P^{-1/2}HP^{-1/2}$ using the exact positive diagonal $P$ that divides the gradient.
+This gives a $P$-norm contraction theorem for box-projected relaxation on quadratic objectives with an SPD Hessian.
 Ordinary projected gradient descent retains a separate Euclidean theorem.
 The quadratic stiffness path is weighted Jacobi and reduces to classical Jacobi at relaxation parameter one.
 Gaussian belief propagation solves the same Gaussian linear-inference problem through explicit messages, but this repository does not implement GaBP or claim stepwise equivalence.
 Counterfactual gate-benefit couplings consume caller-supplied frozen benefit values, and precision-scaled orthogonal noise uses final re-projection plus uniform box-feasible scaling.
 Synthetic experiments measure their mechanism-level behavior; broader task-level benefits remain empirical.

 ---